Writing an OpenGL Screensaver for Windows

 Initializing and Closing OpenGL

-The InitGL and
+The InitGL and CloseGL functions deserve a

-CloseGL functions deserve a little more explanation.
-They involve a lot of
+little more explanation.
+They involve a lot of low-level Windows

-during animation, each picture is drawn to a buffer and then put on the screen
+(in which, during animation, each picture is drawn to a buffer and

-all at once, as opposed to drawing it directly on the screen.
-This eliminates
+then put on the screen all at once, as opposed to drawing it

-whole screen drawn at any given time).
+drawn at any given time).
 If your screensaver involves standard

-animation in which objects move smoothly around the screen, you can probably
+animation in which objects move smoothly around the screen, you can

-If you don't want double buffering, you can look in the MSDN for the details
+If you don't want double buffering, you

-I should give a quick acknowledgement to Blaine Hodge here, whose open-source
+I should give a quick acknowledgement to Blaine Hodge here,

-screensaver Gravity gave me these functions in almost this form (though without
+whose open-source screensaver Gravity gave me these functions in

-the double buffering).
+almost this form (though without the double buffering).

 static void InitGL(HWND hWnd, HDC & hDC, HGLRC & hRC)